-Time allocated for oral submissions based on balancing rights of parties: Length of time that Pre-Trial Chamber allocates party for to each oral submissions is based on balancing of rights of the parties.
+Time allocated for oral submissions based on balancing rights of parties: Length of time that Pre-Trial Chamber allocates to each party for submissions is based on balancing of rights of the parties.
 No principle requires all parties to receive equal amount of time for oral submissions, e.g., that civil party is making oral submissions in support of prosecutor may be relevant to determining time allocated for prosecutor's submission.
-Pre-Trial Chamber may allocate additional time if deemed necessary and may curtail time where submissions are irrelevant or repetitive.
+Pre-Trial Chamber may additional time allocate if deemed necessary and may curtail time where submissions are irrelevant or repetitive.